James G Howden

 Jim Howden grew up in Point Lonsdale where he attended Queenscliff High School and later Geelong College.
 He stroked the Geelong College second crew in 1950 to a second placing.
 In the following year he stroked the first crew but did not the final and in 1952 was in the six seat of the second placed first crew.

-Jim did his competitive rowing at MUBC and later Yarra Yarra but later joined Mercantile Rowing Club as his children started rowing.
+Jim did his most of his competitive rowing at MUBC and later joined Yarra Yarra with other noted rowers Tony Walker, Peter Gillon and Ian Bult.
+Jim was Captain of Yarra Yarra Rowing Club.
+Later he joined Mercantile Rowing Club as his children started rowing.
 Three of his children raced for the Club.

 Above: A young James Howden seated second from right next to coach Bob Aitken whilst rowing in a intercollegiate Ormond College crew